 Dip one tortilla in the sauce and set it on one of the plates.
 Spread 2 tablespoons of the filling over the tortilla.
 Dip a second tortilla in the sauce and place it on top.
 Spread with 2 more tablespoons of the filling.
 Dip a third tortilla in the sauce and place on top of the stack.
 Spoon a little more sauce over the top.

-Sprinkle the stack with one-fourth of the cheese, one-fourth of the avocado slices, one-fourth of the radishes and top with one-fourth of the cilantro leaves.
+Sprinkle the stack with one-fourth of the cheese, 1/4 of the avocado slices, 1/4 of the radishes and top with one-fourth of the cilantro leaves.

 Repeat with remaining tortillas, sauce, and garnishes.